 Principles of Human Physiology - Part B

-The course will center on the continuum from basic molecules to high-functioning systems in the human body"both normal (healthy) and atypical (diseased).
-In Part B, after an overview of cellular physiology, students will be exposed to a secondary set of body systems (renal, immune, digestive, sexual/reproductive, etc.) and the concept of biology's central mantra " sequence = structure = function " will be introduced and expounded as each system is discussed.
-Completion of this course will provide students with a comprehensive and solid foundation for further study in physiology which they can use to pursue more advanced subspecialties within the biomedical sciences.
+The course will center on the continuum from basic molecules to high-functioning systems in the human body, both normal (healthy) and atypical (diseased).
+In Part B, after an overview of cellular physiology, students will be exposed to a secondary set of body systems (renal, immune, digestive, and sexual/reproductive) and the concept of biology's central mantra "sequence = structure = function" will be introduced and expounded as each system is discussed.
+Completion of this course will provide students with a comprehensive and solid foundation for further study in physiology, which they can use to pursue more advanced sub-specialties within the biomedical sciences.
 Why the human body works, even at the most basic level, is the foundation of all biomedical sciences, from simple basic research to drug treatment development to patient care.
 The instructor effectively mixes hardcore science with real-world issues, making the principles of physiology interesting, relevant, and timely.

 To begin, students will appreciate biology’s central mantra (stated above), and be able to apply it to their further understanding of other physiological concepts.
 We will learn how evolution has shaped life to manage environmental challenges through the use of specialized systems, thus helping us understand the connection between physiology and its functional output.
 We will attempt to answer pivotal questions that affect our daily lives, like “What is asthma?” and “Where do babies come from?”
 We will explore the systems that run our bodies, and discuss the origins of disease and disorder.
 We will end the course with an informal discussion of what we missed and, for those who took Part A, how Part B integrated with what they learned.
 Knowledge of basic physiology should impact future research and serve as a foundation for all future scientific and biomedical endeavors.

-A background in biology (AP) is helpful, though not required.
-Students are encouraged to take Principles of Human Physiology- Part A, though it is not required.
+Completion of an advanced high school biology course is required; AP Biology preferred.
+Students are encouraged to take Principles of Human Physiology - Part A, though it is not required.
 Students should be generally enthusiastic and uninhibited.